Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Implementation

 \subsubsection{Tinker-HP}

-A common practice is to distinguish the non-bonded interactions that are scaled by $\lambda$ by considering separately van der Waals interactions and electrostatic ones (including polarization \cite{shi2021amoeba} in the context of polarizable force fields\cite{shi2015polarizable,reviewPFF}).
+A common practice is to distinguish the non-bonded interactions that are scaled by $\lambda$ by considering separately van der Waals and electrostatic interactions, including polarization \cite{shi2021amoeba} in the context of polarizable force fields\cite{shi2015polarizable,reviewPFF}.
 One introduces two distinct alchemical parameters $\lambda_v$ and $\lambda_e$ which correspond to the scaling of van der Waals and electrostatic interactions respectively.
-These two variables are a function of the global alchemical parameter $\lambda$ which is the only one about which the Colvars library is aware.
-One has then several possibilities to design such a function but we implemented linear ones that require two parameters $b_v$ and $b_e$ so that $\lambda_v=0$ at $\lambda=0$ and $\lambda_v=1$ at $\lambda=b_v$, $\lambda_e=0$ at $\lambda=b_e$ and $\lambda_e=1$ at $\lambda=1$.
-This allow a wide range of alchemical pathways, all respecting the necessary conditions that no non-bonded interactions between the system of interest and the other atoms are left when $\lambda_v=0$.
+These two variables are a function of the global alchemical parameter $\lambda$, which is the only one exposed to the Colvars library and thus to the biasing and free energy estimation algorithms.
+There are then several possibilities to design such a function.
+We implemented a linear dependence conditioned by two parameters $b_v$ and $b_e$ so that $\lambda_v=0$ at $\lambda=0$ and $\lambda_v=1$ at $\lambda \geq b_v$, while $\lambda_e=0$ at $\lambda \leq b_e$ and $\lambda_e=1$ at $\lambda=1$ (Figure~\ref{fig:alch-path}), which is equivalent to the NAMD scheme.
+This allows for a wide range of alchemical pathways, all respecting the boundary conditions of no interactions at $\lambda=0$ and full interactions at $\lambda=1$.

-It is well known that alchemical free energy techniques may suffer from numerical instabilities when van der Waals interactions are scaled down to almost zero.
-This problem is alleviated by resorting to so called "soft-core" potentials that match the regular van der Waals interactions at extremal $\lambda_v$ values but smoothen it at intermediate values of $\lambda_v$\cite{zacharias1994separation,beutler1994avoiding}.
-In everything that follows, the soft-core potentials used in conjunction with the polarizable AMOEBA FF with Tinker-HP is the same as described in \cite{schnieders2012structure} with parameters $\alpha=0.3$ and $\beta=2$.
-Furthermore, as it is the standard protocol with this FF\cite{shi2021amoeba}, we completely disentangle electrostatic annihilation and van der Waals annihilation, corresponding to $b_e=b_v=0.5$.
-Furthermore, van der Waals (resp. electrostatics) "annihilation" means that no van der Waals (resp. electrostatics) interactions involving the mutated system exists anymore when $\lambda_v=0$ (resp. $\lambda_e$), including the intramolecular ones.